 The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."

 The "First Four" are the four first-round games.
 Two games match number 16 seeds against each other, and the other two games feature the last four at-large teams selected into the tournament.
 The winners advance to the second round.

 Each of the four regions consists of 16 teams that are seeded number 1 to number 16.
 In the second round, teams are paired according to seed.
 The number 1 seed faces number 16, number 2 faces number 15, number 3 faces number 14, and so forth.

 The sixteen teams that advance beyond their second and third-round games are referred to as the "Sweet Sixteen."
 The remaining eight teams are called the "Elite Eight," and the last four teams are the "Final Four."

 An underdog or lower-seeded team that advances throughout the tournament is often referred to as a "Cinderella" team.

 UCLA has won the most NCAA Men's Basketball Tournaments - 11.

-The average cost of a 30-second commercial during a tournament game in 2013 was $1.42 million.
+The average cost of a 30-second commercial during the championship game in 2014 was $1.49 million.

 1954 - The tournament final is broadcast live nationwide for the first time.